-4 Planning of future staffing needs
+5 Planning for future staffing needs

-Proper management of recruitment and training requires a prior analysis of the future needs of the regulatory body, in terms of competencies: i.e. knowledge, skills, and attitudes.
-This must include a critical examination of the structure of the organization, and consideration of whether it is suitable for its future tasks.
-This analysis should take into account expected staff turnover, restructuring and the need for hand-over arrangements.
+Proper management of recruitment and training requires a prior analysis of the future needs of the regulatory body, in terms of competences: i.e. knowledge, skills, and attitudes.
+This must include a critical evaluation of the structure of the organization, and consideration of whether it is suitable for its future tasks.
+This analysis should take into account expected staff turnover (loss due to retirements and resignations), restructuring and the need for hand-over (progressively to the new office holder) arrangements.
 The result can then be used as the template for future recruitment and promotion.

 In considering its future tasks and the best use of available resources, the regulatory body will need to examine critically those topics which it considers must be retained 'in-house' as core activities, and any which it might delegate to other authorities, or as candidate areas for self-regulation by the licensee, under suitable quality assurance arrangements.
-A broadly used approach is to outsource services to an external independent body that provides assistance as the Technical Support Organization (TSO) to the regulatory body.
-In these cases, the regulatory body must provide for an adequate number of staff qualified to specify, monitor and evaluate the work of the TSO.
+A broadly used approach is to outsource (i.e. to contract out) services to an external independent body that provides assistance as the Technical Support Organization (TSO) to the regulatory body.
+In these cases, the regulatory body must possess an adequate number of staff qualified to specify, monitor and evaluate the work of the TSO.